jesschoe/wheretostart/README.md

 - Create a section for each movie where users can leave a review
 - Create a carousel component so users can click through each movie in the top 10
-- Create a section for another category (other movie genre, video games, coding, etc...)
+- Display reviews by date and add edit/delete functionality
+- Create modals for forms and alerts

 ## Project Schedule